payfirst/payfirst/README.md

 Payfirst is a crypto-native paywall service that lets anyone monetize web content with on-chain payments.
 No signups, no integration — just paste a URL, set a price, and get paid instantly.

-> ⚡ Powered by @CoinbaseDev infrastructure and the x402 HTTP payment protocol.
+> ⚡ Powered by CoinbaseDev infrastructure and the x402 HTTP payment protocol.

 ---